TomCarr/GetCongruentBranches/README.md

   <img src="images/Congruent_2.png" width="300" height="150"/>
   <img src="images/Congruent_2b.png" width="300" height="150"/>
 </div>
 In this case, the longer branch in the incongruent gene tree does not contribute to the estimate of any branch length in the species tree.
-Note this is also represented in the information tree where only 50 trees contribute branch lenght information in the ((A,B),(C,D)) clade.
+Note this is also represented in the information tree where only 50 trees contribute branch length information in the ((A,B),(C,D)) clade.
 <div align="left">
   <img src="images/Result_2_branch_lengths.png" width="300" height="150"/>
   <img src="images/Result_2_information_tree.png" width="300" height="150"/>